surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 |User|view reports and can edit them if provided access to the specific model|
 |Manager|view reports and edit them if provided access to the specific model|

-- **Enabled** on selecting enabled check box the user login is accessed, if not disabled for login.
+- **Enabled** on selecting enabled check box the user login is accessed, if not it is disabled for login.

-- Click on **Save** button to save user.
+- Click on **Save** button to save user created.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/34ae99ea80597fc08c96c787a88d8951979862b1/images/users.png)